- > How to edit a PDF using QuickLook

 In this article we show you how to edit PDFs on your Mac for free though.

 How to edit a PDF using QuickLook

-When Apple updated MacOS to Mojave it added the ability to edit PDFs using Quick Look.
+When Apple updated MacOS to Mojave in 2018 it added the ability to edit PDFs using Quick Look.

 Here's how to use the edit tools in Quick Look to fill in a PDF on a Mac:

 - Find the PDF you want to edit.

 - When you press the spacebar a preview of the file will appear on your screen.